Be Careful If You Own an Old Mac

 The update is apparently bricking older MacBook models.
 The problems appear fairly widespread and they're mostly impacting owners of 2013 MacBook Pro and mid-2014 MacBook Pro models.
 These are the oldest MacBook models supported by macOS Big Sur.

-You are able to downgrade to macOS Catalina, so you can test macOS Big Sur out, but you'll want to make sure you have a good backup and that you have time to downgrade if macOS Big Sur isn't what you expected.
+You're able to downgrade to macOS Catalina so you can test macOS Big Sur out, but you'll want to make sure you have a good backup and that you have time to downgrade if macOS Big Sur isn't what you expected.